Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 My mentor suggested looking at BEM and JSDoc for this project which I have done and implemented on a basic level, I have not gone for the full BEM on my project as I think it can be a little restrictive on other areas, so my CSS is slightly BEM.

+Thank you to the free JavaScript courses JavaScript 30 by Wes and Watch and Code's Practical JavaScript by Gordon Zhu both of which were very helpful additional learning.

 A big thank you to my mentor, the Slack communnity and many great reference sites out there including Stackoverflow and W3Schools.